ilag11111/BlockWindows/README.md

+# BlockWindows - iLag's edition.
+A personal modification of BlockWindows with a number of minute changes.
+The original readme, minus the soon-to-be-outdated mirror links, is below.
+Read through that for more information.

+Changes: (Assuming they haven't already been implemented)
+- Typo fixes.
+- A not-fully-tested method of checking for admin.
+- hosts.bat looks in the current directory for hosts instead of My Downloads

+Expecting more?
+Check out the rewrite branch.

+---

 # BlockWindows
 Stop Windows 7 through 10 Nagging and Spying updates, Tasks, IPs, and services.
 Works with Windows 7 through 10